StevanPataki99/MacOS-Personal-Setup/README.md

 You'll find a list of all plugins on the Oh My Zsh Wiki.
 Note that adding plugins can cause your shell startup time to increase.

+### Themes

+Changing theme is as simple as changing a string in your configuration file.
+The default theme is robbyrussell.
+Just change that value to change theme, and don't forget to apply your changes.

+`ZSH_THEME=awesomepanda`

+### Tree command

+tree is a recursive directory listing command that produces a depth indented listing of files.

+To install the latest version, use homebrew:
+`brew install tree`

+### ack command

+ack is a search tool designed for code.
+It's built to be a replacement for grep with higher speed and more options.

+To install the latest version, use homebrew:
+`brew install ack`

 # TEMPORATY